johannesvollmer/johannesvollmer.github.io/_posts/2019-07-25-announcing-regex-nodes.md

    Selecting a node will display its regular expression at the bottom.
    You can lock your selection to the currently selected node by toggling the padlock at the bottom left.
-1. __Move a node__ by dragging with your left mouse button
+1. __Move a node__ by dragging with your left mouse button.
-1. __Connect or disconnect properties__ by dragging with your right mouse button
+1. __Connect or disconnect properties__ by dragging with your right mouse button.
 1. __Move the view__ by scrolling, or by dragging with your middle mouse button.
 1. __Add a node__ by clicking into the "Add Nodes" text field and choosing the desired node type.
-You can also paste a regular expression here.
+You can also __paste a regular expression here__.
 1. __Edit the example text__ which is displayed in the background by clicking on the button at the top right.
 1. __Undo and redo__ your actions with the arrows at the top.